-Read on to learn about the particular requirements for HOA and COA foreclosures in Ohio.
+Read on to learn about HOA and COA foreclosures and related laws in Ohio.

-In Ohio, Title 53, Chapter 5312 (the “Ohio Planned Community Law”) of the state statutes governs HOA activities, while Title 53, Chapter 5311 applies to condominiums.
-The two sets of laws are very similar.
+In Ohio, Title 53, Chapter 5312 (the “Ohio Planned Community Law”) of the state statutes governs HOA activities.
+Title 53, Chapter 5311 applies to condominiums.
+These sets of laws are very similar.

-Lien priority determines what happens to other liens, mortgages, and lines of credit if your HOA or COA lien is foreclosed.
-(To learn more about lien priority and its importance in HOA foreclosures, see What happens to my mortgages if the HOA forecloses on its lien?)
+Lien priority determines what happens to other liens, mortgages, and lines of credit if an HOA or COA lien is foreclosed.
+(To learn more about lien priority and HOA foreclosures, see What happens to my mortgages if the HOA forecloses on its lien?)

 In Ohio, an HOA lien or COA lien has priority over liens that were recorded on a later date, except for:

-If a homeowner or condo owner believes that an HOA or COA lien is improper, he or she can file a lawsuit asking a court to discharge the lien.
-If the owner prevails in the case, all or part of the lien will be discharged and the court will award attorney's fees to the owner (Ohio Rev. Code Ann. § 5312.12(D), § 5311.18(C)).
+If a homeowner or condo owner believes that an HOA or COA lien is improper, the owner may file a lawsuit asking a court to discharge the lien.
+If the owner prevails in the case, all or part of the lien will be discharged and the court will award attorneys’ fees to the owner.
+(Ohio Rev. Code Ann. § 5312.12(D), § 5311.18(C)).